egallesio/STklos/README.md

 STklos is the successor of STk, a Scheme interpreter tightly connected to the Tk toolkit, that I have developed since September 1993.

-STklos is very similar to STk, for the user, but very different in he implementation.
+STklos is very similar to STk, for the user, but very different in the implementation.
 Everything has been rewritten and STklos uses now a compiler to a byte-code machine, rather than direct interpretation.
 As a consequence, it is a lot faster than STk.
 STklos is also better